QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

 ### Verification Procedure

-Our approach is to stare at first-order necessary conditions for the optimization problems of the household and the firm.
+Our approach is to stare at first-order necessary conditions for optimization problems of the household and the firm.

 At the price system we have guessed, we'll then verify that both sets of first-order